 Ties to the Philanthropic Sector

 A social movement is “a collective attempt to organize or represent the interests of a previously unorganized or politically excluded group” (Burlingame 2004).
-Examples of social movements can be collected during the twentieth century including those for civil rights, labor, women’s equality, the environment consumer rights, gay and lesbian rights, and so on.
+Examples of social movements may include those for civil rights, labor, women’s equality, the environment consumer rights, gay and lesbian rights, and so on.
 Philanthropy is capable of providing funds that support social changes through advocacy or organizing for that, specially changes toward the equitable distribution of political and economic resources.

 Philanthropy and nonprofit organizations have provided social change funds particularly for those groups advocating for social change and seeking to empower people who have been marginalized through poverty and/ or discrimination.
-Philanthropy is about mission, shared values, organizations, and less about money (Payton 2008).
+Philanthropy is more focused on the public good accomplished through public action shown through an organization’s mission and shared values; and is much less about money and profit (Payton 2008).
 The philanthropic sector and its foundations are uniquely positioned to shape the public dialogue through innovation, bold activities, and demonstration projects to fulfill desired changes.

-People are turning more and more to nonprofits and philanthropy to address the pressing issues of the day.
-This shift brings up in mind two concepts of civil society, that includes movements of the citizens outside the government and inside the scope of philanthropy, and also the other concept of social capital which is defined as benefits and advantages acquired from social interactions.
-Philanthropy has recently shown a great interest in supporting organizations and activities that contribute to civil society and social capital.
+Society turns to nonprofits and philanthropy to address pressing issues of the day for many reasons including failures of other sector and the nonprofit sector being the ideal space to address the issue.
+Philanthropy shows great interest in supporting organizations and activities that contribute to civil society and social capital.
 However, both of these are considered as indirect routes to change.
-Philanthropy and the nonprofit sector can also fund advocacy and organizing as a part of democracy and social changes by providing resources and chances for citizens like low-income people, women and men of color, and others who have historically lacked the collective political, economic, and social power to be civically engaged in ways that could alter and change their common circumstances (Burlingame 2004).
+Philanthropy and the nonprofit sector can also fund advocacy and organizing as a part of democracy and social changes by providing resources and chances for citizens like those of lower socioeconomic status, people of color, disenfranchised and underrepresented groups, and others who have historically lacked the collective political, economic, and social power to be civically engaged in ways that could alter and change their common circumstances (Burlingame 2004).

 Key Related Ideas